 Hopefully you bought a quality backpack last year and you don’t have to buy another one.
 Can the binders be re-used?
 What about pencil crayons?
 Anything you can use to get you through one more year will save you money.

 Want to avoid shelling out money for the school cafeteria because you don’t have anything in the house for lunch?
 Meal plan.
 Make sure the kids get involved in this too so there’s no waste.
 You can find a week’s worth of ideas here.
 Don’t forget to include leftovers in your plans as well to stretch your dollar even further.
 August is also a great time to start baking freezer-friendly grab-n-go snacks like muffins and bars.

 Introduce your kids to the most important word they’ll ever hear.
 Budget.
 This is the best way to manage expectations each year, especially as kids hit the tween/teen years and brands become their BFF’s.
 Last year my daughter found four Hollister t-shirts she loved at Value Village for less than the price of one new one, so her budget allowed her to get the trendy new boots she really wanted too.

 Sign your kids up for a Student Discount Card like the Student Price Card and points cards at their favourite stores.
 These can be great money savers.

 Before you spend a dime, make sure you properly distribute hand me downs.
-Then purge your closets of what you will never use again by donating it to Value Village.
+Then purge your closets of what you will never use again by donating a local second hand shop or better yet, make a little money with consignment.
 Once your closets are cleared out, you’ll be able to make an accurate list of what you really need to purchase.